Movie review of The Clown (1953) starring Red Skelton, Tim Consadine, Jane Greer

 Although there are numerous funny moments, The Clown is not a comedy.
 Those funny moments include the flashback sequence where Dodo Delwynn has lost a bet and has to attend a ballet class, dressed in a tutu.
 Another is at the end of the film where Dodo is filming a pilot episode of a television series.
 This is clearly a nod to The Red Skelton Show, complete with Red/Dodo performing some of Red s signature skits.
 One example is Red’s walking up the stairs routine.
 Another is the topsy turvy room for Willy Blotto , a version of Red s inebriate character Willie Lump-Lump.

 It s strongest point is clearly the dysfunctional, yet loving, relationship between Dodo Delwynn and his young son, Dink.
 Dink often plays the part of the responsible adult.
 Examples include:

 - Trying to hold on to rent money before Dodo can spend it all on a binge.

 - Getting the besotted Dodo to an audition.

 - Helping the inebriated Dodo get undressed and put to bed.

 One of the strongest moments of the film is when Dodo gives Dink his engraved watch, a gift from Flo Ziegfield himself only to steal it back later from the sleeping boy, as part of paying off a gambling debt.

-Dodo s love for Dink is clearly real, and the only thing that keeps him going and the end of the movie, where Dodo s old agent, Goldie, has lined up a shot at a television show exemplifies this; Dodo has sent Dink away to live with his mother, and couldn t care less about the possibility of regaining his fame, and self-respect until Dink walks back through his door.
+Dodo’s love for Dink is clearly real, and the only thing that keeps him going.
+At the end of the movie, where Dodo s old agent, Goldie, has lined up a shot at a television show exemplifies this.
+Dodo has sent Dink away to live with his mother, and couldn t care less about the possibility of regaining his fame, and self-respect.
+Until Dink walks back through his door.